tbogdala/mindmeld/README.md

 * Some 'empty' replies have been traced to a generic system prompt for the prompt formatting rules.
 Should eventually provide a way to supply a custom system message to help users customize things further.
 * NOTE: /narrator replies cannot be continued as the narrator, currently.

+### Road to Github upload:

+1) Lorebook support
+2) More models to auto-download with option to supply a URL to a GGUF